 In CLM-PFLOTRAN, CLM can instruct PFLOTRAN to solve the partial differential equations for energy (including freezing and thawing), water flow, and reaction and transport in the surface and subsurface.
-This work focuses on the PFLOTRAN biogeochemistry,

-- with CLM solving the energy and water flow equations and handling the solute transport (mixing, advection, diffusion, and leaching).
+This work focuses on the PFLOTRAN biogeochemistry, with CLM solving the energy and water flow equations and handling the solute transport (mixing, advection, diffusion, and leaching).
+Here, we focus on how reactions are implemented and thus only use PFLOTRAN in batch mode (i.e. without transport).
+However, PFLOTRAN's advection and diffusion capabilities are operational in the CLM-PFLOTRAN coupling described here.
 In each CLM time step, CLM provides production rates for Lit1C, Lit1N, Lit2C, Lit2N, Lit3C, Lit3N for litter fall; CWDC and CWDN for coarse woody debris production, nitrogen deposition and fixation, and plant nitrogen demand; and specifies liquid water content, matrix potential and temperature for PFLOTRAN.
-PFLOTRAN solves ordinary differential equations for the kinetic reactions and mass action equations for equilibrium reactions and provides the final - reactions and mass action equations for equilibrium reactions and provides the final concentrations back to CLM.
+PFLOTRAN solves ordinary differential equations for the kinetic reactions and mass action equations for equi librium reactions and provides the final concentrations back to CLM.

-The reactions and rates are implemented using the "reaction sandbox" concept in PFLOTRAN (Lichtner et al., 2015).
-For each reaction, we specify a rate and a deriva-

-- tive of the rate with respect to any components in the rate formula, given concentrations, temperature, moisture content, and other environmental variables (see reaction\sandbox\example.F90 in pflotran-dev source code for details).
-PFLOTRAN accumulates these rates and derivatives into a residual vector and a Jacobian matrix, and the global equation is discretized in time using the backward Euler method; the - resulting system of algebraic equations is solved using the Newton-Raphson method (Appendix B).
+The reactions and rates are implemented using the "reaction sandbox" concept in PFLO-TRAN (Lichtner et al., 2015).
+For each reaction, we specify a rate and a derivative of the rate with respect to any components in the rate formula, given concentrations, temperature, moisture content, and other environmental variables (see reaction_sandbox_example.F90 in pflotran-dev source code for details).
+PFLOTRAN accumulates these rates and derivatives into a residual vector and a Jacobian matrix, and the global equation is discretized in time using the backward Euler method; the resulting system of algebraic equations is solved using the Newton-Raphson method (Appendix B).
 A Krylov subspace method is usually employed to solve the Jacobian systems arising during the Newton-Raphson iterations, but, as the problems are relatively small in this study, we solve them directly via LU (lower upper) factorization.